June 2018 Legislative Update

 Thank you LARRP members for all your support and work this legislative session!
 As you know, every year LARRP combs through the hundreds of bills making their way through Sacramento and selects a handful of priority bills that advance the LARRP mission.

 Great news, most of LARRP's 2018 priority bills are still alive!
-Here's the quick rundown:
+Here's the quick rundown or download the pdf

 - AB 1793 (Bonta) Cannabis Convictions - which requires the court to automatically resentence or dismiss cannabis related convictions,passed out of Appropriations Cmte and is on the Assembly floor for a full vote.